Garyliew050/WebGoat/README_I18N.md

-# Multi language support in WebGoat yu
+# Multi language support in WebGoat yoooo

 WebGoat is mainly written in English, but it does support multiple languages.